acenet-arc/cloud_from_a_to_z/_episodes/the-cloud.md

 <img src="../fig/os-screens/OpenStack_dashboard_security_groups.png" alt="OpenStack Dashboard Images" style="width: 100%;"/>

 > ## How many virtual machines can be created?
-> Looking at the above screen shots, what is the largest number of virttual machines that can be created?
+> Looking at the above screen shots, what is the largest number of virtual machines that can be created?
 >
 > 1. 200
 > 2. 50